nazir-hussain/Amazon-Prime-Trending/README.md

 Question (medium)

 Amazon Prime: Trending<br>
 Amazon Prime Videos keeps a slide show of trending shows on the top.
-Let's try and build that slide show with some text data and eventually we can choose to add posters and trailers of different shows
+Let's try and build that slide show with some text data and eventually we can choose to add posters and trailers of different shows<br>
 Acceptance Criteria:-